 Leber congenital amaurosis

-Jackson was diagnosed with Leber congential amaurosis, a retinal degenerative condition, in 2008 aged two and half months.
+Jackson was diagnosed with Leber congenital amaurosis, a retinal degenerative condition, in 2008 aged two and half months.

 Find out how the Leber congenital amaurosis research we fund will have a huge impact for people like Jackson who are living with the condition.

-LCA mainly affects the retina, which is the specialised light-sensitive layer that lines the back of the eye.
-It affects the light-sensing cells called photoreceptors which play a vital role in making eyesight possible by converting light into electrical signals that are transmitted to the brain.
-When these cells stop working properly or are lost, this leads to sight loss.
+LCA mainly impacts the retina, the specialised light-sensitive layer that lines the back of the eye.
+It affects the light-sensing cells called photoreceptors, which play a vital role in making eyesight possible by converting light into electrical signals that are transmitted to the brain.
+When these cells stop working properly or are lost, this causes sight loss.

 What causes Leber congenital amaurosis?

-Scientists have so far identified at least 27 different genes that cause LCA.
-Faults in these genes account for about 80 to 90 per cent of cases of LCA – and so it is likely that more are yet to be identified.
-The most commonly affected genes are CEP290, CRB1, GUCY2D and RPE65.
+Scientists have so far identified faults in at least 27 different genes that can cause Leber congenital amaurosis.
+Faults in these genes account for about 80 to 90 percent of cases of LCA – and so it is likely that more are yet to be identified.
+The most commonly affected genes are CEP290, CRB1, GUCY2D, RDH12and RPE65.

-Each of the genes associated with LCA provides the instructions for making various proteins that play important roles in the healthy development and functioning of the retina, at the back of the eye.
-For instance, some are essential for the correct development of photoreceptor cells while others are involved in converting light into electrical signals.
+Each of the genes associated with LCA provides the instructions for making various proteins that play important roles in the healthy development and functioning of the retina.
+For instance, some are essential for the correct development of photoreceptor cells, while others are involved in converting light into electrical signals.
 Faults in these genes disrupt the smooth working of the retina, resulting in sight loss.

 What are the signs and symptoms of Leber congenital amaurosis?

-In rare cases, a child may have symptoms affecting other parts of the body including kidney disease, hearing loss, intellectual disability and/or development delay – although this may indicate that they have a related syndrome rather than LCA.
+In rare cases, a child may have symptoms affecting other parts of the body, including kidney disease, hearing loss, learning difficulties and/or developmental delay.
+However, this may indicate that they have a related syndrome rather than LCA.

 How is Leber congenital amaurosis diagnosed?

-Genetic testing can help to confirm a diagnosis of LCA.
-This can also provide information about the inheritance pattern of the condition and risks to other family members.
+Genetic testing can help confirm an LCA diagnosis and identify the responsible faulty gene.
+This can also provide information about the inheritance pattern of the condition and risks to other family members, helping to inform accurate genetic counselling.

 How is Leber congenital amaurosis treated?

-Unfortunately, there is currently no cure for LCA.
-However, the development of gene replacement therapies and other potential new treatments are offering hope for patients.
-It is important to note that these are gene specific.
+Unfortunately, there is currently no cure for Leber congenital amaurosis.
+However, the development of cutting-edge gene therapies is offering hope for some patients.
+It is important to note that these new treatments are gene-specific, meaning they are only suitable for a small group of patients.
+They work by introducing a healthy copy of the faulty gene into the eye.

-In 2017, the gene therapy voretigene neparvovec (brand name Luxturna) was approved by the US Food and Drug Administration (FDA) to treat sight loss caused by faults in the RPE65 gene.
-Luxturna aims to deliver healthy copies of the RPE65 gene into the patient’s retinal cells, restoring the levels of an enzyme needed for the healthy functioning of photoreceptor cells.
-The results of clinical trials have demonstrated that the treatment can prevent further sight loss and restore some functional vision in patients with LCA.
+In 2017, the US Food and Drug Administration (FDA) approved the first gene therapy for Leber congenital amaurosis.
+The treatment, called ‘voretigene neparvovec’ (brand name Luxturna), is currently approved to treat patients with LCA caused by faults in the RPE65 gene.
+It aims to deliver healthy copies of the RPE65 gene into the eye, restoring the levels of an enzyme needed for the healthy functioning of photoreceptors.

 In November 2018, the European Medicines Agency (EMA) approved Luxturna, making it the first and only gene therapy available in Europe to treat inherited retinal disease.
-In the UK, there are now ongoing discussions at a national level to determine pricing and access to treatment before it can be made available for patients with this type of LCA.
+In the UK, affected patients can receive this treatment under the NHS at four specialist centres – in London, Manchester and Oxford.

 Latest Research on Leber congenital amaurosis

-There is much ongoing research into finding the remaining genes that cause LCA and developing new treatments that can slow down or reverse sight loss.
+There is much ongoing research into finding the remaining genes that cause LCA and developing new treatments that can help slow down, stop or reverse sight loss in patients.

 Scientists are investigating several gene therapies that could benefit people with faults in genes that cause LCA.
 For example, Fight for Sight helped to fund the initial research that led to the world’s first clinical trial of a potential new genetic technique for patients with LCA caused by faults in the CEP290 gene.